State Route 109 WideningSumner and Wilson Counties

 - Gallatin Bypass from Airport Road to Scotty Parker Road (6.0 miles) - new alignment - completed

-- from north of the Cumberland River bridge to the Gallatin bypass south of Gallatin (1.3 miles) - under construction
+- from north of the Cumberland River bridge to the Gallatin bypass south of Gallatin (1.3 miles) - completed

 - bridge over the Cumberland River - replacement - completed